elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

     This will generate a list of all indices within OpenSearch for the specified pattern.

-    The pattern accept regex used by `sed` and should in most instances be `kubernetes*` to only include the application logs indices.
+    The pattern accepts regex used by `sed` and should in most instances be `kubernetes*` to only include the application logs indices.

 !!!example "Example: List all write indices using a pattern"